modxorg/Docs/en/getting-started/upgrading-to-3.0/index.md

 ---
 title: "Upgrading from 2.x to 3.0"
-note: "This is a living document as MODX 3.0 is in active development.
-At this time we suggest using 3.0 on new projects in development and to report any issues on GitHub, but to hold off from updating production sites with any complexity until a little later. "
 sortorder: 7
 ---

 This document details the changes made between 2.x and 3.0 that may affect upgrades.
 It's not a full list of all changes (see the [changelog for that](https://github.com/modxcms/revolution/blob/3.x/core/docs/changelog.txt)), but rather a reference of (breaking) changes that may affect extras and sites.

 [You may find a list of compatible extras on SiteDash](https://sitedash.app/extras).